stef/klutshnik/man/klutshnik.md

 ### Create a new key

-Creating a new key is as simple as providing a key name and if `ltsigkey` is not configured the long-term signing private key on the standard input.
+Creating a new key is as simple as providing a key name and if `ltsigkey_path` is not configured the long-term signing private key on the standard input.

 ```sh